 Our seven days in Istria would start in Pula, and from there we would explore the south and middle areas of the Istrian peninsula.
 All I will say for now is that, from its beautiful (rocky) beaches and clear waters to the friendliness of the locals and the quality of their food and wines, Istria did not disappoint.
 And the stunning sunsets did not hurt either!

-As you seem to find our little guides on How to Make the Most of a Week in Lanzarote and How to Make the Most of a Week in Madeira useful, we decided to put together yet another one with handy information on how to make the most of a week in Istria.
+As you seem to find our little guides on How to Make the Most of a Week in Lanzarote and How to Make the Most of a Week in Madeira useful, we decided to put together yet another one with handy information and our Istria itinerary.
 However, as the internet seemed to be covered in information on enjoying seven days in Istria when you have a car, much like we did in Madeira, we consciously decided to go against all odds and NOT rent a car.
-So keep on reading if you’d like to see how our week in Istria by bus looked like.
+So keep on reading if you’d like to see how our Istria itinerary by bus looked like.
 However, it is worth noting, that everything we did can also be done by car, so this is also for you if all you need is some inspiration to organise your week in Istria.
 Let’s get started, shall we?
 Here you have it, our…

 Croatia is a country of around 4 million lovely inhabitants, and they speak Croatian (Keep your eyes tuned for a mini guide on basic Croatian for your next trip coming soon!).
 Many people who work in the tourism industry speak also German, English is not as common tho so be ready to get creative!

 Their currency is the “Kuna” (HRK) which you can exchange upon arrival in all airports or buy beforehand, whichever is easier for you.
 However, make sure to check the currency exchange going rate to avoid being ripped off!